averieso/nlp-term-tagger/README.md

 # Term Tagger

 This project is based in term recognition using BERT for the NLP domain.
+To see more of our methodology, results and analysis, see the [report](https://github.com/averieso/nlp-term-tagger/blob/main/terminology_paper.pdf).

 By [Averie Ho Zoen So](https://github.com/averieso) and [Silviya Silwal](https://github.com/ssilwalcode)